 Plan today to make a future impact

-Major life events mark our most important milestones, and, let’s face it, we’re in the midst of a major life event that none of us ever expected.
-In times like these, flexibility can be key.
-We can reconsider what is most important to us, re-examine our plans, and try our best to prepare for what’s to come.
+Major life events mark our most important milestones.
+As we all continue to adjust in these uncertain times, flexibility is key.
+We reconsider what is most important to us, re-examine our plans, and try our best to prepare for what’s to come.

-If you are looking for a way to have an impact at Duke but feel uncertain given the current climate, you might consider a charitable bequest.
+If you are looking for a way to have an impact at Duke but feel hesitant given the current climate, you might consider a charitable bequest.
 A charitable bequest is a flexible planned giving option that allows you to support the university while maintaining access to your funds in case you need them.
-Bequests can help you achieve your personal and financial goals while providing vital support for the Duke students, faculty, departments and programs that matter most to you.
+Bequests can help you achieve your personal and financial goals while providing vital support for the Duke students, faculty, departments and programs that matter most to you for generations to come.

 Two of the most common charitable bequest options: